Limitations and restrictions of Assurance

 Step 3 |

-In the Discover Devices window, complete the following fields: |
+In the Discover Devices window, complete these fields: |

 Step 4 |

 In the Provide Credentials window, configure the discovery credentials and other settings as required.
 Enter at least one CLI credential and one SNMP credential that Catalyst Center will configure for the devices it discovers.
 You can have a maximum of five global credentials and one task-specific credential for each type.
-For more details, see Discovery Credentials. |
+For more details, see Discovery credentials. |

 Step 5 |

-In the Schedule Job window, do the following: |
+In the Schedule Job window, do these steps: |

 Step 6 |